ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 The desire for compatibility with older protocols should not prevent addressing deployment issues or cause ossification of the protocol.

-Servers that support multiple versions of NTP must send a response in the same version as the request as the model of backwards compatibility.
+Servers that support multiple versions of NTP MUST send a response in the same version as the request as the model of backwards compatibility.
 This does not preclude servers from acting as a client in one version of NTP and a server in another.